 With the completion of both the Paralympics and his degree, where is Barney now?

 It all starts with transportation inequality and inaccessibility.

-For most non-disabled persons, the process of using a rideshare service appears simple – open the app, order rides, get picked up and then dropped off.
+For most non-disabled persons, the process of using a rideshare service appears simple – you open the app, order rides, the driver picks you up and then drops you off.
 However, for someone with a disability who requires assistance, the reality of this is grimmer.

 An everyday process of transportation elimination for Barney starts with having to leave the house hours before he needs to, first attempting the train.
 If the trains are down, the bus is the next best option.
 If turned down by the bus, rideshare is next.
 Upon being rejected from rideshare, Barney is often left to push if he wants to make his appointment on time.

 Barney was frustrated.
 He was fed up with being forced to prebook his social life.
 The lack of transport for wheelchair users was draining – and he felt alone in this feeling.
 So, he ran a survey to find out if others had the same experiences.

 The sad reality is Barney Koneferenisi is not alone.

 Almost all participants have been rejected from a ride because of their need for assistance.
 Those who manage to get a ride explain how they are often berated due to ‘taking up too much of the driver’s time.’
 It was also highlighted that drivers purposefully take longer routes.
 This exploits riders’ disability concession cards.